Carrollton Injury Law Firm

 Overview of Workers’ Compensation Law in Georgia

 Workers’ Compensation Law in Georgia is a system designed to provide financial and medical benefits to employees who suffer work-related injuries or illnesses.
 This no-fault system aims to ensure that injured workers receive appropriate care and support without the need for litigation.
-More information on Workers’ Compensation in Georgia can be found here.
+A Carrollton workers’ compensation lawyer can help you get benefits.

 Claims Process

-The claims process in Georgia’s Workers’ Compensation Law begins with the injured worker notifying their employer of the injury as soon as possible.
+The workers’ compensation claims process begins with the injured worker notifying their employer of the injury as soon as possible.
 Following this, the employer should provide information about authorized healthcare providers.
-The formal claim is initiated by filing a WC-14 form with the State Board of Workers’ Compensation.
-Detailed information about the claims process can be accessed here.
+The formal claim is initiated by filing a WC-14 form with the Georgia State Board of Workers’ Compensation.

 Compensable Work Injuries

 Compensable work injuries in Georgia include those that occur in the course of employment and can range from physical injuries to occupational diseases.
 The law covers injuries sustained while performing work duties or activities approved by the employer.
-For more specifics on what constitutes compensable work injuries, visit this link.
+Learn what work injuries are covered by workers’ compensation.

 Reporting Work Injuries

 Reporting work injuries promptly is crucial in the Workers’ Compensation process.
 In Georgia, employees are generally required to report their injury to their employer within 30 days.
 Failure to do so may jeopardize their ability to receive benefits.
-For guidelines on reporting work injuries, click here.
+Learn more about guidelines for reporting work injuries.

 Maximum Medical Improvement (MMI)